treeverse/lakeFS/docs/reference/sso.md

 ## Enterprise

-lakeFS Enterprise provides a sidecar microservice that handles the authentication called Fluffy.
+lakeFS Enterprise provides a secondary service, running side-by-side with lakeFS which handles the authentication, this service is called Fluffy.
-Once you've onboarded to [lakeFS Enterprise](../enterprise.md) and have access to the authentication sidecar, you can configure one of the supported authentication methods below. lakeFS Enterprise leverage Helm's capabilities to run the sidecar with it's configuration, on top of the specific-authentication method, please review the [Helm configuration](#helm).
+Once you've onboarded to [lakeFS Enterprise](../enterprise.md) and have access to the authentication service (Fluffy), you can configure one of the supported authentication methods below. lakeFS Enterprise leverage Helm's capabilities to run the sidecar with it's configuration, on top of the specific-authentication method, please review the [Helm configuration](#helm).

 ### AD FS (using SAML)